sstephenson/bats/README.md

 Notes:

 * You cannot define cross-file dependencies.
-The test(s) you refer too must be located in the same test file.
+The test(s) you refer to must be located in the same test file.
 * As tests are executed in the order they appear in the file, you can only depend on tests that appear in the test file BEFORE/ABOVE the current test.
 If this is not the case, a warning message is issued on stderr and the parent test is supposed to be successful (depending test will run).
+* Dependencies are transitive/inherited.
+If a test depends on a test skipped for any reason, it will be skipped too, along with its descendants.
 * You need to set explicit names for the tests you want to create dependencies on.

 ### `setup` and `teardown`: Pre- and post-test hooks